If you own a property and rent it to tenants you are required to notify us when there is a change of occupancy.Details required are:

 Tenants have to pay council tax for the property they rent if it’s their only or main home (their 'sole or main residence').

-You must let us know if you believe that your property could be classed as a House in Multiple Occupation.
+You must let us know if you believe your property could be classed as a House in Multiple Occupation.